 Virtual buttons are handy and efficient, unless you’re vision impaired, because you can’t actually feel them.

-Anusha Withana is looking for solutions in what is one of the fastest growing areas of scientific research: electronic skin, “My research is about creating blended interfaces,” he says in the University’s School of Computer Science, where he works.
-“Meaning technology that can be worn without being noticed.”
+Dr Anusha Withana from the School of Computer Science is looking for solutions in what is one of the fastest growing areas of scientific research: electronic skin.

 It could allow people with vision impairment to explore graphical information and more fully comprehend objects in museums and parks.